tokumine/gis-cookbooks/README.markdown

 How to use with AWS Web Console?
 --------------------------------
-Edit the last line of boot.sh to pick the server type & paste it into the **User Data**  field when making a new server.
+Edit the last line of boot.sh to pick the server type & paste it all (boot.sh) into the **User Data**  field when making a new server.
 The server will bootstrap itself.

 How to use with EC2 API tools?
 --------------------------------